jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

    them into a single vector of field elements.
 This constitutes Mastic's output share.

+Moreover, when the Aggregators evaluate a Client's VIDPF, they verify three properties of the prefix tree:

+1. One-hotness: at every level of the tree, at most one node has a non-zero payload.

+1. Path consistency: each payload is equal to the sum of the payloads of its children.
+If one-hotness holds, then this ensures the payload is equal to `[field(1)] + beta` for each node along the `alpha` path.

+1. Counter consistency: the counter of the non-zero payload is equal to `field(1)`.

+To verify one-hotness, payload consistency, and counter consistency, the Aggregators check that the proofs they computed are equal.

 The complete algorithm is listed below:

 ~~~ python